conal/quotes/quotes.md

 "Be silent or let thy words be worth more than silence." - Pythagoras

-"Love possesses not nor would it be possessed; For love is sufficient unto love" - Kahlil Gibran
+"Love possesses not nor would it be possessed; For love is sufficient unto love." - Kahlil Gibran

 "Philosophers' Syndrome: mistaking a failure of imagination for an insight into necessity" (Daniel Dennett, Consciousness Explained, 1991).